CasualCodes/se-project-edr/README.md

 > Inform me through messenger if you need guidance/help
 > You can also ask other members that know basic knowledge in using Git and GitHub Desktop

 ### DEVELOPMENT: General Setup (CNN Model Training, Coding)

 **I. Coding | CNN Setups:** https://www.youtube.com/watch?v=19LQRx78QVU
 > This has most of the applications/tools we’ll use for the project
+> Consider this as our Jupyter tutorial as well
 > The GPU Section is Optional

 **II.
 Data Gathering + CNN Training:** https://www.youtube.com/watch?v=jztwpsIzEGc